ibm-cloud-docs/BlockStorage/faqs.md

 ## How many volumes can be ordered?
 {: faq}

-By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
+By default, you can provision a combined total of 250 block and file storage.
 To increase your volume limit, contact your sales representative.
 For more information, see [Managing storage limits](/docs/infrastructure/BlockStorage?topic=BlockStorage-managingstoragelimits).

 ## How many {{site.data.keyword.blockstorageshort}} volumes can be mounted to a host?
 {: faq}